Welcome to Fourth Grade!

 In fourth grade, students deepen their knowledge in core subjects such as math, language arts, science, and social studies.
 Our experienced teachers provide engaging lessons and hands-on activities to promote critical thinking, problem-solving, and collaboration skills.

 Fourth grade students continue to develop skills in reading comprehension and critical thinking.
 Using various genres, students are taught and challenged to read with understanding, using text and personal experiences to draw conclusions.
 Fourth graders use several reading sources, textbook, chapter books, and Accelerated Reading books.

-Students entering fourth grade are expected to know the basic facts of each operation, addition, subtraction, multiplication, and division.
-The textbook is available on the SMARTboard and is used in daily instruction.
+The fourth-grade curriculum emphasizes mathematical operations, including algebraic thinking, numbers and operations in base ten, fractions, measurement, data, and geometry.
+Students entering fourth grade are expected to have a solid grasp of basic addition, subtraction, multiplication, and division.
+The textbook is accessible on the SMARTboard and is utilized in daily lessons.

 Fourth grade students study the Old Testament and the Ten Commandments.
 They learn about the Catholic Church and the Liturgical calendar.
 Students study the parts of the Mass and learn the names of the items on the altar used by the priest.
 All fourth graders attend and participate in the weekly school community Mass.
 They serve as the choir, altar servers, and gift bearers for the year.